Midori (violinist): Personal life

-In September 1994, Midori suddenly cancelled her concerts and withdrew from public view.
+In September 1994, Midori suddenly canceled her concerts and withdrew from public view.
 She was hospitalised and given an official diagnosis of anorexia for the first time.
 In her twenties, Midori struggled with anorexia and depression, resulting in a number of hospital stays.
 She later wrote about these personal difficulties in her 2004 memoir Einfach Midori (Simply Midori), which has been published in German but not English.
 (It was updated and reissued in German-speaking countries in 2012.)
 After recovering, she continued to perform and also studied psychology and gender studies at New York University.
 For a while, she considered psychology as an alternative career, with a focus on working with children.

 Midori's half-brother Ryu and her stepfather Makoto Kaneshiro (Ryu's father, a former violin assistant of Dorothy DeLay) are both violinists.

+Midori is a 2019 Honoree of the Great Immigrants Award by the Carnegie Corporation of New York.

 Instrument

-Midori plays on the 1734 Guarneri "ex-Huberman" violin.
+Midori plays on the 1731 Guarneri "ex-Huberman" violin.
 Her bows are made by Dominique Peccatte (two) and François Peccatte (one).